 Because the idea of saving for that one particular goal is so ingrained, some people can be reluctant to use that money for anything else.
 So they pay for their emergencies using a credit card, or by getting a loan.
 Then, not only are they saving, but they have to pay these funds back too.

 This is why it can be useful to have two different savings accounts.
 One is for a particular thing, and one is for emergencies.
 Split the costs, or just top the emergency fund up once in a while.
-However you decide to do it, by having these in place you’ll be safe in the knowledge that if you do have an emergency and need to hop online to search for “plumbing services near me” to fix the problem of a burst pipe, you’ll already have the finances available to sort the problem without getting into financial trouble.
+However you decide to do it, by having these in place you’ll be safe in the knowledge that if you do have an emergency and need to fix the problem of a burst pipe, you’ll already have the finances available to sort the problem without getting into financial trouble.

 TRANSFER MONEY ON PAYDAY